 The collection contains the historical records of Gesu Parish and School as well as surviving records for the two nineteenth century parishes that merged to form Gesu: St. Gall’s Parish and Holy Name Parish.
 Please note: the collection does not contain sacramental records for these three parishes.
 Sacramental records can be found at the archives for the Archdiocese of Milwaukee.
 The collection is divided into six series.

 Series 1: Administrative Subject Files, 1850-2013, undated, (29.0 cubic feet) is the largest series in the collection, containing historical records accumulated over the years that document Gesu Parish and the Church of Gesu building.
 Files are arranged alphabetically under several general headings: Building, Chronicles/Diaries, Clergy/Individuals, Correspondence, Financial Records, Liturgies/Sacraments/Devotions, Organizations, Photographs, Publications, Subject Files, and Video and Audio Recordings.
 Documentation is relatively scarce for the years after 1970.
 Of particular note is an extensive library of published newspaper articles about Gesu Parish, clipped from a variety of sources.
 This was created at the time of the parish’s centennial celebration in 1993 and provides abundant information on the history of the parish.
+The oral history interview with Fr.
+Kenneth Herian, S.J. is closed to researchers during the life of Fr.
+Herian.

 Series 2: Gesu and the Marquette Jesuit Associates, 1955-1984, undated (0.3 cubic feet), is a single box of files pertaining to the relationship between Gesu Church and the Jesuit community at Marquette University, which separated from the University in 1970 to form its own corporation -- the Marquette Jesuit Associates, Inc. Gesu Church was the property of the Marquette Jesuit Associates until 1994 when it became its own parish corporation, staffed by Jesuits from the local Province.